sarankrishna123/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 # Exp.
 No: 2a
-## ITERATIVE STATEMENTS – PRINTING NUMBERS range from M to N
+## ITERATIVE STATEMENTS – printing numbers range from M to N

 ###  Aim
 To Python Program to print numbers  range from M to N (including M and N values)